Australia Process Service

 The documents are transferred to the Sheriff, who arranges for the documents to be forwarded to the Process Server.
 The Process Server will attend the address shown and attempt to serve the documents.
 If successful, an affidavit of service would be completed.

 If the person is no longer at the stated address, inquiries would be made with neighbors to try to ascertain the current address.
 The Process Server would follow specific instructions relating to the service of the documents as provided by the applicant.
 For example, they require the signature of the recipient.
-If the applicant has requested a particular method of service and that method is compatible with the law in force in this jurisdiction, that method would be used.
+If the applicant has requested a particular service method compatible with the law in force in this jurisdiction, that method would be used.

 Voluntary service